NextGenSoftwareUK/Our-World-OASIS-API-HoloNET-HoloUnity-And-.NET-HDK/README.md

 * Network (IOASISNET Interface)
 * Renderer (IOASIS2DRenderer & IOASIS3DRenderer Interfaces)
 * XR
-* Hapic Feedback
+* Haptic Feedback
 * Input

 Currently HoloOASIS implements the IOASISStorage interface.
 In future it will also implement the IOASISNET interface.

 ## Our World/OASIS Will Act As The Bridge For All

 As you can see from the architecture diagram, the system will act as the bridge for all platforms and devices due to it being very open and modular by design.
 In future there will be support for IPFS & Ethereum plus many more.
 This will help users of both legacy apps/games/websites and blockchain slowly migrate to holochain since it will help expose it to them all.
-The OASIS API will help as a stepping stone as well as help Everything talk to Everything for maximum compatibility.
+The OASIS API will act as a stepping stone as well as help Everything talk to Everything for maximum compatibility.

+## Implement Your Own Storage/Network/Renderer Provider

+Thanks to the system being very open/modular by design you can easily implement your own Storage/Network/Renderer Provider by simply implementing the IOASISStorage/IOASTNET/IOASIS2DRenderer/IOASIS3DRenderer interfaces respectively.
+For example you could create a MongoDB, MySQL or SQL Server Storage Provider.
+This also ensures forward compatibility since if a new storage medium or network protocol comes out in the future you can easily write a new provider for them without having to change any of the existing system.

+The same applies if a new 3D Engine comes out you want to use.

+## Switch To A Different Provider In RealTime

+The system can even switch to a different Storage/Network Provider in real-time as a fall-over if one storage/network provider goes down for example.
+It could even use more than one Storage/Network provider since certain providers may be better suited for a given task than another, this way you get the best of both worlds as well as ensure maximum compatibility and uptime.

+The same applies for the Renderer Provider, it could use one provider to render 2D and another for 3D, it could even use more than one for for both 2D and/or 3D.

 ## Next Steps